Run and Analyze#

 / SECONDARY CURRENTS - manual sec.
 3.1.7

-SECONDARY CURRENTS : YES / default is no
+SECONDARY CURRENTS : YES / default is NO

 SECONDARY CURRENTS ALPHA COEFFICIENT : 0.8 / default is 1.